Muskan20012/HerWorld/README.md

 Aryan Soni contributed to the onboarding, login and home screen.
 Muskan Verma contributed to period tracker and diet tracker.
-Manisha Meghani contributed to
+Manisha Meghani contributed to Excersise screen and receipe screen.
-Shivam Chandak contributed to
+Shivam Chandak contributed to user screen and workout screen.